eosnetworkfoundation/docs/docs/40_smart-contract-guides/40_data-persistence.md

 Open the file in your favorite editor.

-## Step 3: Write an Extended Standard Class and Include EOSIO
+## Step 3: Write an Extended Standard Class and Include Antelope

 Create a class named `addressbook`: